thenativeweb/node-cqrs-saga/README.md

 	  if (err) { return console.log('ohh!'); }

 	  cmds.forEach(function (cmd) {
-	    // cmd is: { sagaId: 'the id of the saga', commandId: 'the id of the command', command: { /* the command itself */ } }
+	    // cmd is: { sagaId: 'the id of the saga', commandId: 'the id of the command', command: { /* the command */ } }

 	    pm.setCommandToDispatched(cmd.commandId, cmd.sagaId, function (err) {});
 	  });